 today's western ukraine (called zakarpatska rus with the carpatian hills and the cities uzhorod, mukacevo) belonged to czechoslovakia before WWII. painted by the ukrainian painter czuray

-there is the ukrainian ambassy close to my brother's home
+ukrainian ambassy close to my brother's home

 probably some russian beauties from vk, the russian facebook